andreypopp/react-derivable/README.md

 ### Lifting regular React components to work with derivable values

-If you already have a React component which works with regualr JS values but want it to work with derivable values you can use this little trick:
+If you already have a React component which works with regular JS values but want it to work with derivable values you can use this little trick:

 ```js